-Fortunately, local transportation costs are deductible as business operating expenses if they are ordinary and necessary for your real estate business.
-Obviously, such expenses are ordinary and necessary for many businesspeople who do their work away from their office.
-It makes no difference what type of transportation you use to make the local trips—car, SUV, limousine, motorcycle, taxi--or whether the vehicle you use is owned or leased.
+Fortunately, local transportation costs are deductible as business-operating expenses if they're ordinary and necessary for your business.
+Obviously, such expenses are ordinary and necessary for many business people who do their work away from their office.
+It makes no difference what type of transportation you use to make the local trips—car, SUV, limousine, motorcycle, taxi—or whether the vehicle you use is owned or leased.

-Most people use the standard mileage rate because it is simpler and requires less recordkeeping: You only need to keep track of how many business miles you drive, not the actual expenses for your car, such as the amount you pay for gas.
+Most people use the standard mileage rate because it's simpler and requires less recordkeeping—you only need to keep track of how many business miles you drive, not the actual expenses for your car, such as the amount you pay for gas.

 Under the standard mileage rate, you deduct a specified number of cents for every business mile you drive.
 The IRS sets the standard mileage rate each year.

-If you choose the standard mileage rate, you cannot deduct actual car operating expenses—for example, maintenance and repairs, gasoline and its taxes, oil, insurance, and vehicle registration fees.
+If you choose the standard mileage rate, you can't deduct actual car operating expenses—for example, maintenance and repairs, gasoline and its taxes, oil, insurance, and vehicle registration fees.
 All of these items are factored into the rate the IRS sets.

 The only expenses you can deduct (because these costs aren't included in the standard mileage rate) are:

-You must use the standard mileage rate in the first year you use a car for business or you are forever foreclosed from using that method for that car.
+You must use the standard mileage rate in the first year you use a car for business or you're forever foreclosed from using that method for that car.
 If you use the standard mileage rate the first year, you can switch to the actual expense method in a later year, and then switch back and forth between the two methods after that.